haskell/haskell-platform/download-website/mac.markdown

 * Open the .dmg file
 * Follow the install instructions

+You can also download using BitTorrent:

+* <a id="download" href="http://hackage.haskell.org/platform/2010.1.0.0/torrents/haskell-platform-2010.1.0.0-i386.dmg.torrent" onClick="javascript: pageTracker._trackPageview('/downloads/torrent/mac'); ">Torrent for Mac OS X</a>

 **MacPorts**

 The Haskell Platform is also in [MacPorts].
 If you have MacPorts installed,